cannotilever/mothersday23/README.md

 Scavenger hunt, making use of QR codes which link back to a local webserver which incriments a count on every qr code call, displays a hint to the next code's location.

-on activation of last code, cardboard box of mystery opens, romi drives out with chocolates mounted on top.
-Romi drives around, avoiding collision with ultrasonic rangefinder until she catches it.
+on activation of last code, cardboard box of mystery opens, displays card and chocolates

 ## Scavenger hunt